Glossary to sustainability and carbon-related terms

 Greenhouse Gas (GHG) Emissions

-Greenhouse gas (GHG) emissions refer to the release of gases into the atmosphere that contribute to the greenhouse effect, trapping heat and leading to global warming and climate change.
+Greenhouse gas (GHG) emissions refer to releasing gases into the atmosphere that contribute to the greenhouse effect, trapping heat and leading to global warming and climate change.
 The main greenhouse gases include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and fluorinated gases, among others, which have varying global warming potentials and contribute to the overall impact on the climate.

 Greenhushing

-Greenhushing refers to the practice where companies intentionally downplay or remain silent about their sustainability efforts and environmental initiatives to avoid scrutiny or criticism.
+Greenhushing refers to the practice of companies intentionally downplaying or remaining silent about their sustainability efforts and environmental initiatives to avoid scrutiny or criticism.
 This approach contrasts with greenwashing, where organizations exaggerate their eco-friendly practices to enhance their public image.

 Greenwashing